Infineon/deepcraft-model-zoo-for-psoc/ArcFace/README.md

 6. Once the application hex is successfully flashed to PSOC Edge HW, Arcface Face Recognition use-case will start running by default.

     <img src="readme_assets/ARCFACE_FACE_RECOGNITION.png" alt="Alt Text" width="640" height="480">

+### Pre-Built Binaries

+There is a pre-built FW binaray available for this use-case under "psoc_edge_fw_binary" directory that can be directly flashed onto PSOC Edge MCU using ModusToolbox™ Programmer tool.

+For detailed flashing instructions, refer to [**ModusToolbox™ Programmer Documentation (Section 5.14)**](https://www.infineon.com/row/public/documents/30/44/infineon-modustoolbox-gui-user-guide-usermanual-en.pdf).
+Same steps applicable for flashing to external OSPI as well.

 ---------------------------------------------------------